Missouri Baptist Spartans football

 The Missouri Baptist Spartans football team represents Missouri Baptist University in college football in the National Association of Intercollegiate Athletics (NAIA).
 The Spartans are members of the Heart of America Athletic Conference (HAAC), fielding its team in the HAAC since 2023.
 The Spartans play their home games at Spartan Field in Creve Coeur, Missouri.

-Their head coach is Jason Burianek, who took over the position for the team's inaugural 2014 season.
+Their head coach is Marc Lillibridge, who took over the position after Jason Burianek the team's inaugural coach from 2014 to 2025.